 Against Child Exploitation (ACE) Project

-ACE seeks to strengthen the ability of governments and communities in Asia to address the worst forms of child labor, including the online sexual exploitation of children, and promote acceptable conditions of work through a unified and participatory approach beginning with action in the Philippines.
+ACE seeks to strengthen governments and communities in Asia to address the worst forms of child labor, including the online sexual exploitation of children, and promote acceptable conditions of work through a unified and participatory approach in the Philippines and Vietnam.

-The ACE project strengthens the capacity of governments to effectively counter the worst forms of child labor, including online sexual exploitation of children, and promotes acceptable conditions of work.
-ACE is active in the Philippines and will expand to Vietnam later in 2021.
+The ACE project works to strengthen the capacity of governments to effectively counter the worst forms of child labor, including the online sexual exploitation of children; and promotes acceptable conditions of work.
+ACE is active in the Philippines and Vietnam.